July 30, 2018

 With the rapid rise in popularity of virtualization and cloud technologies in modern business infrastructure, cloud-based disaster recovery is becoming increasingly important.
 As with any other disaster recovery (DR) approach, the main objective in cloud-based DR is restoring your data and getting your services back up and running in the shortest possible period of time.
 Does cloud-based DR make sense for your business?
-Today’s blog post discusses disaster recovery in the cloud and disaster recovery as a service.
-The requirements for cloud-based DR and the advantages afforded by this strategy are also explored.
+Today’s blog post discusses the benefits of disaster recovery in the cloud and disaster recovery as a service.
+The requirements for cloud-based DR and the benefits afforded by this strategy are also explored.

 What Is Disaster Recovery?

 Disaster recovery is a set of measures aimed at recovering data and service provision after failure.
 There are a number of reasons your virtual infrastructure could be taken out, including natural disasters, technological failure, human error, etc. Virtual machines (VMs) must be recovered on physical hosts with all the data and applications they use to provide different services.
 The services must continue running properly when the restore process is complete.
 It is imperative that a comprehensive business continuity plan and a disaster recovery plan are not just created before disaster strikes, but also thoroughly tested.
 RPO and RTO values must be defined.
 Classic disaster recovery presumes that if a physical host (or any other hardware component, such as attached storage or a network switch) fails, then you must use other compatible hardware, either on-premises or at a remote site, to recover your virtual environment.
 You would also need to install special software for backup and recovery.
 When using the cloud for VM disaster recovery, however, you don’t need to have any replacement physical hardware.
 The cloud provider’s computing environment can be used.
 Moreover, you don’t need to install software for backup and recovery if you are using disaster recovery as a service in the cloud.